Cheltenham Festivals: Education and outreach

 Beyond Words reaches out from Cheltenham Literature Festival to young people in Gloucestershire who are temporarily unable to access mainstream schooling due to a severe mental or physical illness.
-Working with the Gloucestershire Hospital Education Service(GHES) the programme gives these students the opportunity to work over time with a writer-in-residence.
+Working with the Gloucestershire Hospital Education Service the programme gives these students the opportunity to work with a writer-in-residence.
 Their work is professionally published in an anthology, and showcased at Cheltenham Literature Festival.